magento/devdocs/guides/v2.1/frontend-dev-guide/themes/theme-inherit.md

 Note, that the path to the template inside the `templates` directory in the theme corresponds to that in the module.
 Having changed the order or elements in the templates, OrangeCo got the minicart look like following:
 <p><img src="{{ site.baseurl }}/common/images/inherit_mini2.png" alt="In the minishopping cart products are listed above the Go to Checkout button "></p>
-You can find out what exactly code changes are required to perform this and other tasks in the <a href="{{page.baseurl}}/frontend-dev-guide/templates/template-sample.html">Illustration of customizing templates topic</a>.
+You can find out what exactly code changes are required to perform this and other tasks in the <a href="{{ page.baseurl }}/frontend-dev-guide/templates/template-sample.html">Illustration of customizing templates topic</a>.

 ## Extend layouts {#theme-inherit-layout}